 In order to escape the many lurking pitfalls inherent in real estate transactions, we encourage you to contact our real estate firm for more information or to schedule a consultation.

-Kohan Law Group represents clients in need of real estate litigation throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in Northern Hempstead.
+Kohan Law Group represents clients in need of real estate litigation throughout Nassau County as well as in New York City, including Queens and Brooklyn, from their Manhasset office in North Hempstead.